deFaup/yacryptopan/README.md

-# Yet another Crypto-PAn implementation for Python
+# Attack on Python implementation of Crypto-PAn
 ## Overview

 Fork of the CryptoPAn python implementation of the prefix preserving scheme for IP addresses presented in the paper referenced below.